WillRochaThomas/weather-kata/README.md

 2. output all day numbers where the average temperature (column 3) was greater than 25 degrees celsius (temperature data is in fahrenheit)

-3. output all day numbers and the corresponding average temperature for all days where we know the probability of precipitation (PoP) for the whole of Exeter will be greater than 30%
+3. output all day numbers and the corresponding average temperature for all days where we know the probability of precipitation (PoP) for the whole of Manchester will be greater than 30%

-Using the forecast data we have, we can calculate the minimum known PoP for the whole of Exeter using a couple steps:
+Using the forecast data we have, we can calculate the minimum known PoP for the whole of Manchester using a couple steps:
    * first multiply the percent of the forecast area that will receive measurable precipitation (AoP) by the confidence that precipitation will occur somewhere in the forecast area (CoP)
-   * then multiply the result of the above by 80%, which accounts for the fact the area covered by the forecast data makes up 80% of the area of Exeter
+   * then multiply the result of the above by 80%, which accounts for the fact the area covered by the forecast data makes up 80% of the area of Manchester

 ## Some Rules